As an entrepreneur, an online business can seem like the holy grail of startups.

 #8 – Productized Services

-Selling a productized service is much more stable than being a freelance service provider.
-If you sell freelance services, you should have productizing as a goal for the near future.
+Selling a productized service can be much more stable than being a freelance service provider.
+It also opens the door to selling worldwide and not being tide down to a time for money scenario like you often are as a freelancer.
+If you sell freelance services, I’d advise that you have productizing as a goal for the future.

 #9 – Consulting